qualisign/optipulse.github.io/whitepaper.md

     2. A Possible Cryptocurrency (MMR)

-        One possibility that should be discussed is the minting of a new cryptocurrency bound to store credits.
-As such, it would be bound to the growth of decentralized resources as a
+        One possibility that should be discussed is the minting of a new crypto-currency to serve as store credit.
+As such, it would be bound to the growth of decentralized resources.

 ## Use Cases<a id="sec-3-2" name="sec-3-2"></a>